 Advanced piece settings in call creation

-When creating or editing a call, you'll find a collapsible "Advanced" section within the Upload Settings card.
+When creating or editing a call, you'll find a collapsible "Advanced" sub-section inside the Piece Requirements section.
 These advanced settings give you fine-grained control over how artists submit their work, from entry limits to file size requirements.
 Think of them as the "power user" options—they're hidden by default to keep the form clean, but they're there when you need them.

 Where to Find Advanced Settings